bdunton9323/blockchain-playground/README.md

 This is a toy scenario, but solutions like this have real-world value.
 The following scenarios should be relatable:
 - "I paid for expedited shipping, and it arrived too late to be useful"
-- _Customer_: "I didn't get my stuff!". _Vendor_: "Too bad, my records show it was delivered."
+- Customer: "I didn't get my stuff!".
+Vendor: "Too bad, my records show it was delivered."
 - "I asked for signature verification, but the driver just dropped it on my porch and left"

 ## Running it